 Home and community-based services that our plan covers What you must pay

-Home delivered meals \$0

 The plan covers prepared meals brought to your home if you qualify.

 Home health aide \$0

 The plan covers services from a home health aide, under the supervision of a registered nurse (RN) or other professional, if you qualify.
 Services may include the following:

-Simple dressing changes
+simple dressing changes

-Assistance with medications
+assistance with medications

-Activities to support skilled therapies
+activities to support skilled therapies

-Routine care of prosthetic and orthotic devices
+routine care of prosthetic and orthotic devices

 Home modifications \$0

 The plan covers modifications to your home if you qualify.
 The modifications must be designed to ensure your health, safety and welfare or make you more independent in your home.
 Modifications may include:

-• Ramps
+• ramps

-• Grab-bars
+• grab-bars

-Doorway widening
+doorway widening

 Homemaker services \$0

 The plan covers home care services provided in your home or community if you qualify.
 These services may include the following:

-A worker to help you with laundry
+• a worker to help you with laundry

-A worker to help you with cleaning
+• a worker to help you with cleaning

-Training to improve your community living skills

-Nursing services \$0

-The plan covers shift and intermittent nursing services by a registered nurse (RN) or licensed practical nurse (LPN) if you qualify.

-Hon ne and community-based services that our plan covers What you must pay

-Personal assistant \$0

-The plan covers a personal assistant to help you with activities of daily living if you qualify.
-These include, for example:

-Bathing

-Feeding

-Dressing

-• Laundry

-Personal emergency response system \$0

-The plan covers an electronic in home device that secures help in an emergency if you qualify.

-Respite care \$0

-The plan covers respite services to provide relief for an unpaid family member or primary caregiver who meet all of your service needs if you qualify.
+ne and community-based services : our plan covers What you must pay training to improve your community living skills Nursing services \$0 The plan covers shift and intermittent nursing services by a registered nurse (RN) or licensed practical nurse (LPN) if you qualify.
+Personal assistant \$0 The plan covers a personal assistant to help you with activities of daily living if you qualify.
+These include, for example: • bathing • feeding • dressing • laundry Personal emergency response system \$0 The plan covers an electronic in home device that secures help in an emergency if you qualify.
+Respite care \$0 The plan covers respite services to provide relief for an unpaid family member or primary caregiver who meet all of your service needs if you qualify.
 Certain limitations apply.

-Specialized durable medical equipment and supplies \$0
+Specialized durable medical equipment and supplies \$0 If you qualify, the plan covers devices, controls, or appliances that enable you to increase your

+Home and community-based services that our plan covers What you must pay

-If you qualify, the plan covers devices, controls, or appliances that enable you to increase your ability to perform activities of daily living or to perceive, control, or communicate with the environment in which you live.
-Services might include:
+pe er bility to perform activities of daily living or to erceive, control, or communicate with the nvironment in which you live.
+Services might nclude:

 • Hoyer lift

-Shower benches/chairs
+• shower benches/chairs

-• Stair lift
+• stair lift

-Bed rails
+• bed rails

-Therapies \$0
+Tł herapies \$0

-The plan covers occupational, physical, and speech therapy if you qualify.
-These therapies focus on long term habilitative needs rather than short term acute restorative needs.
+sp fo he plan covers occupational, physical, and peech therapy if you qualify.
+These therapies ocus on long term habilitative needs rather than nort term acute restorative needs.